olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Programming models supported by HPCToolkit include MPI, OpenMP, OpenACC, CUDA, OpenCL, DPC++, HIP, RAJA, Kokkos, and others.

+.. note::

+    On Frontier, currently HPCToolkit is provided as part of the User Managed Software (UMS) program.
+    To see currently available builds, first perform the ``module load ums ums023`` command.
+    A full list of available HPCToolkit versions can also be seen with the ``module spider hpctoolkit`` command.

 Below is an example that generates a profile and loads the results in their GUI-based viewer.

-.. note::

-    A full list of available HPCToolkit versions can be seen with the ``module spider hpctoolkit`` command.

 .. code:: bash

-    module load hpctoolkit/2022.05.15-rocm
+    module load ums ums023 hpctoolkit

     # 1. Profile and trace an application using CPU time and GPU performance counters
     srun <srun_options> hpcrun -o <measurement_dir> -t -e CPUTIME -e gpu=amd <application>